Gibbs point processes on path space: existence, cluster expansion and uniqueness: The Gibbsian setting

-where the partition function $Z_\Lambda^z(\xi)$ depends on the boundary condition $\xi$. \end{Definition} A concept that will help in showing that such an infinite-volume measure exists is that of tempered configuration.
+where the partition function $Z_\Lambda^{z,\beta}(\xi)$ depends on the boundary condition $\xi$, the inverse temperature $\beta$, and the activity $z$. \end{Definition} A concept that will help in showing that such an infinite-volume measure exists is that of tempered configuration.
 For such a configuration $\gamma$, the number $\abs{\gamma_\Lambda}$ of its points in any finite volume $\Lambda$, should grow sublinearly w.r.t. the volume, while the norm $\norm{m}$ of its marks should grow as a fractional power of it.
-More precisely, \begin{Definition} The set of \emph{tempered path configurations} is given by the increasing union $\confs^{\tempered}\defeq \bigcup_{\tg{t}\in\IN^*}\confs^\tg{t}$, where
+More precisely, \begin{Definition} The set of \emph{tempered configurations} is given by the increasing union $\confs^{\tempered}\defeq \bigcup_{\tg{t}\in\IN^*}\confs^\tg{t}$, where